 - Type 2: Usually affects middle-aged or older people with excess weight.

-Symptoms include increased hunger, excessive thirst and frequent urination; see your doctor if you suspect diabetes.
+Symptoms include increased hunger, excessive thirst and frequent urination.
+See your doctor if you suspect you have diabetes.

 Low Blood Sugar Can Also Cause Hunger Pangs

 The last slide talked about how high blood sugar levels make you hungry.
 Oddly enough, low blood sugar levels (hypoglycemia) can cause hunger, too.

 In adults and children older than 10 years, hypoglycemia is uncommon, except as a side effect of diabetes treatment.
 In people with diabetes, hypoglycemia can happen suddenly, but is usually mild and can be easily treated by eating or drinking a small amount of sugar-rich food.

 If left untreated, blood sugar levels drop even further and can cause confusion, clumsiness, and fainting.
 Severe hypoglycemia can lead to seizures, coma, and even death.

 Research has shown that eating releases serotonin, the "Feel Good" hormone.
 Some people may turn to food when they're feeling a bit blue or when things aren't working out as planned.

 But food generally only provides a short-term boost.
 If you have been feeling sad or irritable most days, for a few weeks now, you may have depression.
 Talk to your doctor about how you are feeling.
 Try to get back on track with your diet as gaining weight is not the right pathway to a better mood, and can adversely affect your health in other ways, too.